Algorithm-hardware co-design of neuromorphic networks with dual memory pathways: Methods

 \subsection{Spiking neurons}

-We model spiking neurons as leaky–integrate–and–fire (LIF) units.
+We model spiking neurons as leaky-integrate-and-fire (LIF) units.
 For neuron $i$ in layer $l$ at discrete time step $k$, the membrane potential is $u_i^l[k]$.
 Its dynamics are governed by the membrane decay $\beta$ and the input current $I_i^l[k]$, with the discrete-time update

 The input current is

 where $W_f$ denotes feedforward synaptic weights and $s^{\,l-1}[k]$ the presynaptic spike vector from layer $l{-}1$.

 A spike is emitted when the membrane exceeds threshold: